jelmer/ognibuild/README.md

  * ``ogni install`` - install the package
  * ``ogni test`` - run the testsuite in the source directory

+It also includes a subcommand that can fix up the build dependencies for Debian packages, called deb-fix-build.

 License
 -------